Phil's Just Java

 About the coffee

-• Cupping notes: Outstanding body and sweetness, citric acidity, with notes of caramel, cherry, and orange
+• Cupping notes: Sweet, with balanced body and acidity, notes of butterscotch, pear, and red apple.

-• Cultivation: Grown in the mountains of the Huehuetenango region in western Guatemala
+• Cultivation: Grown at high elevations in the El Progreso region in central Guatemala

 About the people who grow it